-An Organic Acid Test can not only help to identify potential mold toxicity, but also assess whether there is also mitochondria damage which can also be contributing to the fatigue.
+An Organic Acids Test can not only help to identify potential mold toxicity, but also assess whether there is also whether the mitochondria function can also be contributing to the fatigue.

 The Visual Contrast Sensitivity test and a Mycotoxin test are also beneficial when assessing for mold.

-Several of the markers on the OAT test indicate mold toxicity.
+Several of the markers on the test indicate mold toxicity.

 Arabinose is the most common marker indicating the presence of Candida, this is a more sensitive test than stool tests like the G.I Map test which only assesses for candida overgrowth in the large intestine.